-I. Administration of the questionnaires
+i Administration of the questionnaires

 The researcher prepared the questionnaire.
-This was carried out basing on the research objective and questions ensuring that they were detailed and defined.
+This was carried out basing on the research objective and question ensuring that they were detailed and defined.

-Many copies of questionnaires were produced as per the number of the respondents who were teachers.
-Efforts were made to ensure that the distributions to the teachers were done in good time by delivering by hand.
+Many copies of the questionnaires were produced as per the number of the respondents who were teachers.
+Efforts were made to ensure that the distribution to the teachers were done in good time by delivering by hand.

-II.
-Getting permission to conduct research
+ii Getting permission to conduct research

-The researcher asked permission first from the institution to carry out the research using the teachers as the respondents
+Before a research is conducted in any place, permission should be sought.
+Therefore the researcher asked permission first from the institution to carry out the research using the teachers as the respondents.

-III.
-Collecting data
+iii Collecting data

-After permission was granted the questionnaires were distributed to the respondent that is the teachers sampled.
-The respondents were required to fill them and were later collected by the researcher.
+After the permission was granted the questionnaires were distributed to the respondent-that is the teachers sampled.
+The respondents were required to fill them and were collected by the researcher.